 - MuseScore Accessibility – description of issues that need to be addressed

-- Simple Notation Editor – proposal for a simple for useful and fully accessible notation editor
+- Simple Notation Editor – proposal for a simple but useful and fully accessible notation editor

 - Accessible Music Textbooks – proposal for a set of tools and supporting file format to allow music textbooks to be presented in a variety of accessible ways